-As we’ve heard time and again in various forms, there are two types of companies: those who have been hacked and those who don’t yet know they’ve been hacked.
+As we’ve heard time and again in various forms, there are two types of companies: those that have been hacked and those that don’t yet know they’ve been hacked.
 Aside from hacking attempts, there are a number of other cybercrimes being carried out against businesses of all sizes every day.
 Losses as a result of cybercrime stem from downtime, data loss, damaged reputations, lawsuits, and more.

 The best course of action is to prevent these losses in the first place by having a solid cybersecurity strategy in place.
 However, even the most proactive companies can’t prevent all attacks.
 Another way to mitigate the risks of these losses is to arm yourself with cyber insurance (also known as cyber liability insurance).
 Plans vary depending on the provider, but as defined by CIO, cyber insurance will “ help an organization mitigate risk exposure by offsetting costs involved with recovery after a cyber-related security breach or similar event.”

 In this guide, we discuss why cyber liability insurance is important for businesses and what to look for in a plan.